A somewhat complete list of historical facts, titillating truths, blatant brags, astounding oddities, and more.

 13: The number of steps between each floor in Alumni Hall.

 The Class of 2002 gave the wall and garden in front of Merrill House in remembrance of 9/11.

 Fossils decorate the side of Hascall Hall.

 You can walk from Lathrop Hall to the Ho Science Center without ever stepping outside —just go through the tunnels.

-The Robert M. Linsley Geology Museum houses a 7-foot-long mammoth tusk, a fluorescent mineral display, a mural depicting Hamilton 375 million years ago, and fossil samples.
+The Robert M. Linsley Geology Museum houses a 7-foot-long mammoth tusk, a mural depicting Hamilton 375 million years ago, and fossil samples.